swharton1/Emissivity_Cubes/README.md

 read_ppmlr.py - Code to read in the ASCII PPMLR files.

 ppmlr_fits.py - Code to read in the FITS PPMLR files.
 Will be made to do the same job as read_fits_cube.py so they are consistent.
+This file is effectively redundant.

 ppmlr_image.py - Code to produce an image through a PPMLR cube.
 Will be made to do the same for all cubes.

 smile_fov.py - Object to create the pointing directions and LOS coordinates for SXI.
 This version is unconstrained and can be pointed anywhere.

 smile_fov_limb.py Object to create the pointing directions and LOS coordinates for SXI, including the constraints to keep a constant angle with the limb of the earth, always pointing at the GSE x axis and having the x axis of the image pointing towards the Earth.

+read_batsrus.py - Code to read in emissivity cubes derived from BATSRUS simulations.
+Based on emissivit cubes created by Andrey Samsonov in the same format as the emissivity cubes derived from PPMLR by Tianran Sun.

+batsrus_fits.py - Code to convert the BATSRUS ASCII files to FITS files in the common format.
+FITS files can be read in with read_fits_cube.py.